 - If you wish to apply for another capital award you must wait 12 months from the date we paid your previous capital grant.

 - If you have had a revenue grant and are applying for capital funding you can apply at any time.

-- If you wish to apply for revenue funding for a new piece of work you must wait 12 months from the date of the final payment for the previous grant before reapplying.
+- If you wish to apply for revenue funding for a new piece of work you must wait 12 months from the date of completion of the most recent revenue grant.
 If you have just come to the end of a three year grant with us however you may be able to reapply immediately.
 Please refer to our Continuation award funding guidance here.